H4HWV2011/msjarvis-public-docs/thesis/15-pituitary-and-global-modes.md

 - Unified gateway endpoints advertise per‑subsystem `system_transparency_mode` strings describing the configuration of storage, RAG, qualia, WOAH, and GIS services (for example, indicating direct DB access, depth of analysis, or “no hidden loops”), which function as human‑readable global mode descriptors.

+“Figure 15.1’s ‘Global Settings’ column summarizes these safety, WOAH, role, and transparency parameters.
 Each of these settings has a defined meaning and is either stored in structured config (for example, JSON/YAML) or exposed via documented HTTP endpoints whose outputs can be queried and versioned.

 ---

 ## 15.3 Implementation and Storage

+The layered pipelines described here map to the ‘Cognitive Services & Agents’ layer under global controls in Figure 15.1.
 The global control state is implemented through a combination of configuration files, long‑running services, and code‑level flags:

 ### Structured configuration and persistence